Leonardo-Boss/suckless-site/suckless.org/conference.md

 	  registration will describe where slcon 2013 will happen exactly.

 # How do I register to attend?
-* Send an e-mail to con@MAILHOST telling us your name and on how many of the days you want to attend the conference.
-Please do this until 2013-03-15.
+* The call for registration is over.
+Now you should register a talk to attend slcon.
+See the appropriate question for how to do this.

 # What topics will the Suckless Conference be about?
 * Suckless software